-I'm especially interested talking to:
+I'm especially interested in talking to:

 –People stuck in an impasse, wondering